 With the help of its wilderness setting, the Oregon Extension allows students to calm down and step out of the frenzied currents in which many spend their lives.
-We invite students to move out of the fractured routines of simultaneous courses, campus involvements, and part-time jobs for a semester, and to take a sabbatical from nearly constant activity in the electronically-mediated world of texting, social networking, cell phones, television and the Internet.
-In exchange, the students are given the rare opportunity to come with fewer distractions into the presence of a more basic rhythm of life and to ponder with academic seriousness good books and sources of meaning that sustain people over the long haul.
+We invite students to move out of the fractured routines of simultaneous courses, campus involvements, and part-time jobs for a semester, and to take a sabbatical from nearly constant activity in the electronically-mediated world of texting, social networking, cell phones, television, and the Internet.
+In exchange, students are given the rare opportunity to come with fewer distractions into the presence of a more basic rhythm of life and to ponder with academic seriousness good books and sources of meaning that sustain people over the long haul.

-In the rolling mountain landscape of southern Oregon, serious students can join others like them, from campuses around the country, who wish to slow their pace in order to live, to study and to relate to one another more deliberately, with their energies fully engaged.
+In the rolling mountain landscape of southern Oregon, serious students can join others like them, from campuses around the country, who wish to slow their pace in order to live, to study, and to relate to one another more deliberately, with their energies fully engaged.

 The community of Lincoln, built in the 1920s for timber-fallers and mill-wrights, offers a rustic setting in which students can ask their deepest questions, read gripping, challenging books, wrestle with big ideas in writing, and converse honestly and animatedly with others who share their excitement for learning.
 About twenty-five students and five faculty members approach learning one subject at a time, shifting every few weeks from group discussion of common reading to individual study and writing guided by daily tutorials with a faculty advisor.
 Students participate with faculty in the daily work of running the place.
 With their cabin-mates they strive to create home environments that feel safe and nurture honesty and mutual concern.
 At the heart of this communal academic activity is our ongoing search for intellectual insights and spiritual traditions to nurture us in a pluralistic, consumerist world.

-The place lends itself to giving the students an experience of living closer to the basic conditions of life, making them more aware for a period of time of the basic necessities of life—food, shelter, warmth, ideas to engage their minds, friendship, faith—and what treasures these are.
+The place lends itself to giving students an experience of living closer to the basic conditions of life, making them more aware for a period of time of the basic necessities of life—food, shelter, warmth, ideas to engage their minds, friendship, faith—and what treasures these are.
 With our lives as mediated by technology and driven by consumerist compulsions as they are, simplifying one’s life, even for a season, can be an invaluable reset of one’s priorities at a crucial age and a clarifying point of reference as we grow older.

 These are profound aspirations.
 The permanent residents of the Oregon Extension, who have hosted more than a thousand college students over the past 38 years, want to create a setting that contributes to achieving them.
 To disrupt our dependency on our “gear,” we ask (as many of our former students have recommended) that our students leave certain items behind.
-These include TVs and DVD players, and music systems without earphones.
+These include TVs, DVD players, and music systems without earphones.
 We seek students who are committed to learning what it means to “stay put” for these sixteen weeks, so we ask them to leave their automobiles home as well.
 We welcome personal computers, but request that students not use them for DVDs or publicly audible music except on weekends.

 At the suggestion of our students, we have also in recent years placed limitations on the use of mobile phones.
-Students are welcome to bring their phones, as an aid to travel, but we ask them to ‘check’ their phones with us when they arrive.
+Students are welcome to bring their phones, but we ask them to ‘check’ their phones with us when they arrive.
 We store the mobile phones safely, and return them to our students for use during the week-end and during our trip to San Francisco.
-Public phones and email through a shared computer are available at all times on campus, and the OE has limited web access through wireless zones in the Library and Cookhouse that is made available to the students on weekends and for research during the independent study phases.
+Public phones and email through a shared computer are available at all times on campus, and the OE has limited web access through wireless zones in the Library and Cookhouse that are made available to the students on weekends and for research during the independent study phases.
 Students are welcome to take their laptops into Ashland on weekends, where they’ll find free access to high-speed internet connections.

 We understand that the mobile phone has become a virtual appendage, so it may be difficult to imagine living without it.
 We can report that at the end of each semester, our students – even those who at first hesitated to apply to the OE because they couldn’t imagine being without a mobile phone – endorse this policy enthusiastically.
 They say it is the single most important factor in bringing a quieter spirit and a more satisfying academic focus to their lives.
 As they prepare to leave, at semester’s end, some express regret that they must return to a world where unlimited mobile phone use is virtually unavoidable.